 Thirsty?
 These convincing images by Pedro Campos include still life oil paintings of everyday objects including Coke cans and the reflections in their surroundings.
 Incredible.

 Suspension of disbelief

-Steve Mills is another photo-realistic oil painter with a keen eye for still life.
-His images include carefully folded newspapers that not only highlight the words on the paper but the folds and creases too.
-The images of a weather-battered door and tall sunflowers reaching up to the sky are just as remarkable.
+Another of Steve Mills' images includes carefully folded newspapers that not only highlight the words on the paper but the folds and creases too.

 Franco Clun is certainly multi-talented - an artist capable of creating hyper-realistic hand-drawn portraits of celebrities as easily as he can masterfully pen an angry shark.